 - Jalapeno – you can also swap and use a can of green chiles

-- Two cans of beans – I usually use Dark Red Kidney Beans & Black Beans – I got these new Taco beans from Kroger but use what you like – pinto beans, red beans – whatever!
+- Two cans of beans – I usually use Dark Red Kidney Beans & Black Beans.
+Use what you like – pinto beans, red beans – whatever!

 - Do NOT drain the beans